 The Weave editorial board believes that the impediments to information seeking, retrieval, and use posed by restrictive licensing and misuse of copyright are among the greatest challenges in the field of library user experience.
 Therefore, our standard license for authors is a Creative Commons Attribution license (CC-BY) in order to allow for the greatest possible dissemination of our authors’ work.
 Our authors always retain the copyright to their work, and we never charge our authors to publish in Weave.
 In addition, the editors strive to make Weave’s publishing process as transparent as possible, both to authors and the readership.

 Important conversations about UX can take a variety of forms, and the traditional peer-reviewed article is only one of them.
-Weave does publish research material, for which we use a traditional double-blind peer review process.
-But the editors also publish non-scholarly pieces in a variety of formats.
+Weave does publish research material, for which we use a traditional double-anonymized peer review process.
+But the editors also publish non-scholarly pieces in a variety of formats in our Dialog Box.